 The permanent residence in Germany often referred to as PR by expats, is a crucial bureaucratic document on your way to fully settle in Germany.
 In this guide, we will discuss its benefits, requirements, and application process.

 After yet another year, you can schedule an appointment with your Ausländerbehörde to apply for permanent residency.
-Once you have handed in all necessary documents, it usually takes four to eight weeks until you can pick up your permanent residence title.
+Once you have handed in all necessary documents, it usually takes 6 to 8 weeks until you can pick up your permanent residence title.
 We list the application process in detail below.

-Requirements For A Permanent Residence Permit In Germany
+General Requirements for a Permanent Residence Permit in Germany

 To be eligible for a permanent residence permit in Germany, you must fulfill the following requirements and provide the following documents: